carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ## How can GLAM staff help manage bias in machine learning approaches?

-> Archives are the longest standing communal effort to gather human information and archive scholars have already developed the language and procedures to address and discuss many challenges pertaining to data collection such as consent, power, inclusivity, transparency, and ethics & privacy.
+> Archives are the longest standing communal effort to gather human information and archive scholars have already developed the language and procedures to address and discuss many challenges pertaining to data collection such as consent, power, inclusivity, transparency, and ethics & privacy. [pdf](https://dl.acm.org/doi/pdf/10.1145/3351095.3372829)
 >

 The presence of bias in the classifications and predictions of machine learning is a key challenge today, but being aware of and transparent about the problem allows us to take proactive steps to mitigate their effects.

-Bit here about how as GLAM professionals managing bias is not a new concept, it’s baked into our experience of collection development (from article "Reference Lessons from archives: strategies for collecting sociocultural data in machine learning.....")
+For GLAM professionals, this is familiar ground and in "Reference Lessons from archives: strategies for collecting sociocultural data in machine learning" the authors argue that the document collection practices in archives present the ideal framework for mitigating bias in data collection for the field of machine learning.

 * Contribute diverse language materials, collections and texts to places where model builders are finding data such as Wikipedia
 * Collaborate directly with computer scientists to build diverse data sets for use in machine learning (reference Arabic HTR here)